shashirajshanu/Breast-Cancer-Classification-using-Tensor-flow-Keras/README.md

 The model is implemented using Python and the TensorFlow–Keras API for building and training a neural network.
 Data preprocessing, splitting, and evaluation are performed using NumPy, Pandas, and Scikit-learn.

-**Technologies Used**
+**Technologies Used**:
-Python
+Python,
-TensorFlow & Keras
+TensorFlow & Keras,
-NumPy
+NumPy,
-Pandas
+Pandas,
-Scikit-learn
+Scikit-learn,
-Google Colab
+Google Colab.

-**How to Run**
+**How to Run**:

-Open the provided Google Colab notebook link
+1.Open the provided Google Colab notebook link

-Run all cells sequentially
+2.Run all cells sequentially

-Observe training accuracy, loss, and classification results
+3.Observe training accuracy, loss, and classification results

-**Objective**
+**Objective**:
 To demonstrate practical application of machine learning concepts for healthcare-related data classification.